emit-js/wait/README.md

 ## Why?

-Sometimes you want to call the same function multiple times asynchronously and have each call wait to reach certain "checkpoints".
+Sometimes you want to call the same function multiple times asynchronously, and you want each call to wait for certain "checkpoints" across all calls.

-As long as you know how many enumerations there are, you can wait for each call to reach `dot.wait` before continuing.
+As long as you know how many enumerations (`count`) there are, you can wait for each call to reach `dot.wait` before continuing.

 Each `dot.wait` must receive a unique prop to begin a new counter.